Free website audit · a plan and a fair price built around your business · no lock-in

 9. Analytics setup + access (Plausible / GA4)

-You can’t improve what you can’t see.
+You cannot improve what you cannot see.
 A real done-for-you service installs analytics, configures the goals that matter for your business, and gives you read-access.
-UKWM defaults to Plausible (EU-hosted, GDPR-compliant, no cookie banner needed); GA4 on request.
+UKWM defaults to Plausible (EU-hosted, GDPR-friendly, no cookie banner needed); GA4 on request.
 The setup matters more than the tool: a Plausible dashboard with three configured goals beats GA4 with default settings every time.

 What to ask: “What goals are configured, and can I log in and see them myself?”

-When you email “the website is down” or “can we change the prices on the services page” — who replies?
-At UK Web Marketing it’s me (Jordan), every time, usually within hours, often within minutes during working hours.
-At larger agencies it’s a rotating helpdesk where the person picking up has never seen your site before.
-Neither is automatically wrong, but the response shape is different and you should know which you’re paying for.
+When you email “the website is down” or “can we change the prices on the services page”, who replies?
+At UK Web Marketing it is me (Jordan), every time, usually within hours, often within minutes during working hours.
+At larger agencies it is a rotating helpdesk where the person picking up has never seen your site before.
+Neither is automatically wrong, but the response shape is different and you should know which you are paying for.

-What to ask: “Who is the named human who will reply to my emails, and what’s their typical response time?”
+What to ask: “Who is the named human who will reply to my emails, and what is their typical response time?”

-- Bespoke design refreshes.
-A new visual identity, new colour system, new typography choices — that’s a build project, not a monthly maintenance item.
-Typically £400-£1,500 as a one-off at UKWM.
+• Bespoke design refreshes.
+A new visual identity, new colour system, new typography choices: that is a build project, not a monthly maintenance item.
+Scoped and quoted to your brief at UKWM rather than sold at a fixed price.

-- Multi-domain consolidation.
-Merging three legacy domains into one canonical site (with redirects) is a migration project — UKWM does these, but they’re scoped separately.
+• Multi-domain consolidation.
+Merging three legacy domains into one canonical site (with redirects) is a migration project.
+UKWM does these, but they are scoped separately.

-If a provider tells you all of the above is included for £45/month, they’re either (a) lying, (b) about to renegotiate within six months, or (c) running unsustainably and about to disappear.
+If a provider tells you all of the above is included for £25/month, they are either (a) lying, (b) about to renegotiate within six months, or (c) running unsustainably and about to disappear.

 Pricing reality check

-Run the 10-item checklist against the three price bands you’ll actually see in the UK market and the picture becomes uncomfortable:
+Run the 10-item checklist against the three price bands you will actually see in the UK market and the picture becomes uncomfortable:

-The £25/mo end of the market isn’t dishonest as long as the provider tells you which items they’re not covering.
-The dishonesty is when “done-for-you” gets stretched to mean “we built it and we’re still answering the phone”.
+The £25/mo end of the market is not dishonest as long as the provider tells you which items they are not covering.
+The dishonesty is when “done-for-you” gets stretched to mean “we built it and we are still answering the phone”.

 How UK Web Marketing maps to the checklist

-- Daily backups — Vercel platform + Git history + quarterly verified restore
+2. Daily backups: Vercel platform + Git history + quarterly verified restore

-- DNS management — Cloudflare EU, you stay the domain registrant
+4. DNS management: Cloudflare EU, you stay the domain registrant

-- Performance monitoring — sub-second LCP, Plausible + Vercel dashboards
+6. Performance monitoring: sub-second LCP, Plausible + Vercel dashboards

-- Security patching — weekly cadence, preview-tested before production
+7. Security patching: weekly cadence, preview-tested before production

-- Direct response support — me (Jordan), typically within hours
+10. Direct response support: me (Jordan), typically within hours

 Run the checklist on your current site

 The most useful thing you can do with this list is print it, hand it to your current website provider, and ask them to tick the ten boxes in writing.
-If they can’t, you know what you’re paying for.
+If they cannot, you know what you are paying for.
 If they can, you have a clean comparison to make.

-If you’d rather we did it for you — we run the free audit against the same 10-item checklist, scored item-by-item with screenshots and a recommendation.
-No obligation; we’ll send you the PDF whether you switch or not.
+If you would rather we did it for you, we run the free audit against the same 10-item checklist, scored item-by-item with screenshots and a recommendation.
+No obligation; we will send you the PDF whether you switch or not.
+If you want the full picture, the £300 Marketing and Automation Deep-Dive adds a consultation, a written audit, and a fixed quote for the build and retainer you need, and the £300 is credited against any build you commission.

 Further reading: